Bart the Cool Kid: Plot

+Production

+In 2020, while promoting the episode of American Dad! that he co-wrote and in which he guest starred, The Weeknd expressed interest in working on The Simpsons.
+He reached out to the producers, and they cast him as both Orion and his father, who both have similar qualities as The Weeknd.
+Michael Rapaport reprised his role as Mike Wegman in the same episode.

 Reception

+Viewing figures

+The episode earned a 0.29 rating and was watched by 1.04 million viewers, which was the second-most watched show on Fox that night.

+Critical response

 Tony Sokol of Den of Geek gave the episode a 4 out of 5 stars stating, "As Lisa points out, cool is arbitrary and constantly changing.
 The Simpsons used to be cool but changes in awkward growth spurts.
 The generational standoff deserves more than a speech from Marge and a trip to the Aviation Museum, but the last segment pushes ‘Bart the Cool Kid’ up a half star.
 It is completely out of left field, both as an added twist and as a concept in itself.
 It is funny, and ties all the little bits together like the laces on a really cool sneaker."

-Marcus Gibson of Bubbleblabber gave the episode a 8 out of 10 stating, "Overall, ‘Bart the Cool Kid’ is another cool episode in the show’s consistently strong season.
+Marcus Gibson of Bubbleblabber gave the episode an 8 out of 10 stating, "Overall, ‘Bart the Cool Kid’ is another cool episode in the show's consistently strong season.
 It has a couple of pointless elements that kept it from reaching the top of its ‘popularity meter’.
-Despite that, the episode continues the strength of showcasing the show’s relationship between father and son, even though the trends involving online influencers, gifs, and memes take a back seat most of the time."
+Despite that, the episode continues the strength of showcasing the show's relationship between father and son, even though the trends involving online influencers, gifs, and memes take a back seat most of the time."